sagecodes/intro-to-sql/README.md

 ## What is SQL?

-Pronounced `S.` `Q.` `L.` or Sequel.
-Eitherway is fine!
+Pronounced `S` `Q` `L` or Sequel.
+Either way is fine!

-SQL stands for Structed Query Language
+SQL stands for Structured Query Language

-Reading Data from a database is known as Querying.
+When we return Data from a database we call it Querying.

-- DDL Data DefnitionLanguage
-- DML DataManipulationLanguage
-- DCL DataControlLanguage

 Common SQL Databases:

 Each of these databases can be Queried using the SQL programming Language.

 - MySQL
 - PostgreSQL
 - Microsoft SQL